wassupluke/Launcher/docs/actions-and-gestures.md

 # Actions and Gestures

-µLauncher's central mechanism for accessing important functionality quickly is to bind actions (e.g. launching an app) to gestures (e.g. swiping up).
+µLauncher's central mechanism for accessing important functionality quickly is to bind actions (e.g., launching an app) to gestures (e.g., swiping up).
 These bindings can be configured in µLauncher Settings > ACTIONS.